christy/AnyscaleDemos/forecasting_demos/README.md

 <br>

-## From now on, whenever you are ready to spin up a cluster, it will be quicker:
+## From now on, whenever you want to spin up a cluster, it will be quicker:
 <ul>
 <li>In your browser, open `console.anyscale.com`.
 <li>Click on `Clusters` > `Created by me`.